Pavle Vuisić

-Pavle "Paja" Vuisić (Павле "Паја" Вуисић; 10 July 1926 – 1 October 1988) was a Serbian and Yugoslav actor, known as one of the most recognizable faces of former Yugoslav cinema.
+Pavle "Paja" Vuisić (Павле "Паја" Вуисић; 10 July 1926 – 1 October 1988) was a Serbian and Yugoslav actor who is known as one of the most recognisable faces of former Yugoslav cinema.

 Biography

-He was born in Cetinje as Pavle Vujisić to father Mišo, a police force agent and mother Radmila.
-He was named after his grandfather Pavle, Montenegrin jurist and brigadier.
-His great-grandfather was Milosav Mišnin Vujisić, famous hero from Donja Morača and commander of the guard of Prince Danilo.
+He was born in Cetinje as Pavle Vujisić; his father was Mišo, a police officer, and his mother was Radmila.
+He was named after his grandfather Pavle, a Montenegrin jurist and brigadier.
+His great-grandfather was Milosav Mišnin Vujisić, a famous hero from Donja Morača and commander of the guard of Prince Danilo.
 He joined the Yugoslav Partisans and fought at the Syrmian Front.
-He studied law and literature, and worked as a journalist for Radio Belgrade before getting a small role in 1950 film Čudotvorni mač.
+He studied law and literature and worked as a journalist for Radio Belgrade before he got a minor role in 1950 film Čudotvorni mač.
 After that he tried to become a professional actor, but failed to complete his enrollment at the Drama Arts Academy in Belgrade.

 His first major role was in 1955 film Šolaja.
 He was never a star, but he quickly established himself as one of the most dependable and versatile character actors.
-In his long and prolific career he played many different roles, both dramatic and comical, and earned great respect from almost any director with whom he worked.
-He is arguably best known for his role in 1972 TV series Kamiondžije (Truck Drivers), where he was paired with comedian Miodrag Petrović Čkalja.
+In his long and prolific career, he played many different roles, both dramatic and comical, and earned great respect from almost any director with whom he worked.
+He is arguably best known for his role in 1972 TV series Kamiondžije (Truck Drivers), where he was paired with the comedian Miodrag Petrović Čkalja.

-One of the acting awards in Serbia (for lifetime acting achievement in movies, awarded at film festival in Niš) is named after him.
+One of the acting awards in Serbia for lifetime acting achievement in movies, which is awarded at film festival in Niš, is named after him.

-Orson Welles said in interview for former Yugoslav television RTZ that he considered Pavle Vuisić as the best actor in the world.
+Orson Welles said in an interview for the former Yugoslav television RTZ that he considered Vuisić as the best actor in the world.

 His legacy is housed by Adligat.